Our commitment to diversity, equity & inclusion

 Integrity values all the things that make us unique as people.
 Integrity is committed to creating and supporting a workforce and agency force that reflects differences ranging from race, gender, sexual orientation, gender identity and age to thoughts, perspectives, and experiences.
 To encourage an inclusive environment, we will intentionally bring those differences together for the good of Integrity, its agents and customers.

-We continue to strengthen our efforts to increase diversity amongst our collective workforce, with more than 50% of officer and manager new hires being diverse in 2020.
+We continue to strengthen our efforts to increase diversity amongst our collective workforce, with more than 50% all new hires being diverse.
 In addition, we've held crucial conversations focused on race with our senior leadership, management teams and within business units.
 We've devoted a page on our intranet to promote diversity and inclusion resources, introduced "Conversations of Understanding" training and led mandatory unconscious bias training.

 “Diversity, equity, and inclusion are critical to who we are and how we do business.
 It's important all associates feel valued and empowered to fully contribute to our company.
 We believe diversity fuels innovation and fosters collaboration, which helps us better empathize with and serve customers, agency partners, and communities across our footprint.”